tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 2. The gateway uses ALPN token "ODoH" in the TLS handshake to indicate to the relay that it is a target and not a client.

 3. The relay using the ALPN token "ODoH" would identify that the client is a gateway and sends the CertificateRequest message to indicate that the certificate-based client authentication is required.
 The gateway sends the client certificiate which will be validated by the relay.

 4. If the certificate validation is successful, role-reversal is triggered for the gateway to act as a server and the relay to act as client.

 5. If any client desires to use the target, the relay will use the prior-established secure connection to forward the encapsulated requests from clients to the target and forwards the encapsulated responses from the target to clients.

-## Hearbeat Mechanism
+## TCP Hearbeat Mechanism

-It is the responsibility of the gateway to ensure that on-path translators/firewalls are maintaining a binding so that the same external IP address and/or port number is retained for the Oblivous DoH Call Home session.
+To accomodate loss of state in firewalls or translators especially in the absence of application traffic, the gateway SHOULD perform periodic keepalives and MUST re-establish a new TLS connection when application-level communication has failed.

+The frequency of such keepalive and of timeouts is TBD.

 # Security Considerations {#security}

 The security considerations for the Oblivious HTTP protocol (Section 8 of {{OHTTP}}) as well as the security considerations for
 Discovery of Oblivious Services via Service Binding Records (Section 6 of {{OHAI-SVCB}}) apply.

 # IANA Considerations {#iana}

 This document creates a new registration for the identification of DoQ in the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry
 {{!RFC7301}}.

 The "ODoH" string identifies Oblivous DoH Call Home: